machine learning and healthcare use cases & benefits

 AI/ML healthcare market size and predictions

-Machine learning in healthcare uses algorithms and statistical models to analyze large medical datasets, enabling better decision-making and personalized care.
+Machine learning in healthcare comprises algorithms and statistical models to analyze large medical datasets, enabling better decision-making and personalized care.
 As a subset of AI, these patterns identify patterns, make predictions, and continuously improve by learning from data.

 Different learning types include supervised and unsupervised learning, finding applications in disease classification, and providing personalized treatment recommendations.
 Due to its wide variety of applications, ML stands among the top healthcare tech trends, along with AI, cloud computing, and robotics.

 The pandemic era emphasized the disruptive role of AI and ML in medicine, aiding in the rapid detection and diagnosis of virus strains.
 AI algorithms analyze patient data to help providers swiftly identify conditions and develop accurate treatment plans.
-Therefore, the global AI in healthcare market is expected to grow from $26.69B in 2024 to $613.81B by 2034.
+Therefore, the global AI in healthcare market is expected to grow from $36.96B in 2025 to $613.81B by 2034.

 Benefits of ML in the Healthcare Industry